open-condo-software/mobile_cordova_ios_demoapplication/readme.md

 ___
 # Important!
 Known issues.
 1. only version 10 of Cordova is currently supported
-2. Ant.design components do not work
+2. some inputs may not work until you call the corresponding setInputsEnabled(true) method.
+Don't forget to disable this back when the user leaves the screen where the inputs that required it are located.

 ___